 In case of output short-circuit or if the power supply experiences a severe overloading situation, an internal error flag is raised and starts a countdown timer.
-If the flag is asserted longer than its internal value, the driving pulses are stopped and V{cc} falls down as the auxiliary pulses are missing.
-When it crosses VCC(min), the controller consumption is down to a few μ A and the V{cc} slowly builds up again thanks to the resistive starting network.
+If the flag is asserted longer than its programmed value (200 ms or 50 ms in the example), the driving pulses are stopped and V{cc} falls down as the auxiliary pulses are missing.
+When it crosses VCC(min), the controller consumption is down to a few μA and the V{cc} slowly builds up again thanks to the resistive starting network.
 When V{cc} reaches VCC{ON}, the controller purposely ignores the re-start and waits for another V{cc} cycle: this is the so-called double hiccup.
 By lowering the duty ratio in fault condition, it naturally reduces the average input power and the rms current in the output cable.
-Illustration of such principle appears in Figure 35.
+Illustration of such principle appears in Figure 40.
 Please note that soft-start is activated upon re-start attempt.

-Figure 35.
-An auto-recovery hiccup mode is entered in case a faulty event is acknowledged by the controller.
+Figure 40.
+An auto-recovery hiccup mode is entered in case a faulty event longer than 100 ms is acknowledged by the controller.